plabayo/rama/README.md

 We try to write the Rama codebase in an async runtime agnostic manner.
 Everything that is runtime specific (e.g. low level primitives) lives within `rama-rt`.
 For now Tokio is the only platform tested on and that is ready to use.
+In fact it is for now the only one implemented in the `rama-rt` crate.

 Please refer to <https://github.com/plabayo/rama/issues/6> if you have a use case / need for `rama` outside of the tokio async runtime setting.
+E.g. in case you want to be able to support async-std, smol, something else or any DIY custom async runtime.
+Please add sufficient reasons and motivation to explain why support for it would be required for your use case.
+Also describe your use case well enough and if possible link to the code in case it is source-open.

 ### Help!
 My Async Trait's Future is not `Send`